-The KPCB Engineering Fellows Program is open to outstanding undergraduate and graduate students enrolled at U.S. universities who are studying computer science, engineering, mathematics, physics or fields related to software development.
+The Kleiner Perkins Engineering Fellows Program is open to outstanding undergraduate and graduate students enrolled at U.S. universities who are studying computer science, engineering, mathematics, physics or fields related to software development.

-The KPCB Design Fellows Program is open to outstanding students from any academic discipline; the summer program will focus on Visual, Interaction, or Web User Interface Design.
+The Kleiner Perkins Design Fellows Program is open to outstanding students from any academic discipline; the summer program will focus on Visual, Interaction, or Web User Interface Design.
 We will also accept individuals for the Design Fellows Program who have not attended a college, but can demonstrate relevant work experience.

-The KPCB Product Fellows Program is open to outstanding undergraduate or graduate students who will graduate from a U.S. university with a degree related to the areas of engineering, design, or business, as well as graduate students in M.B.A programs.
+The Kleiner Perkins Product Fellows Program is open to outstanding undergraduate or graduate students who will graduate from a U.S. university with a degree related to the areas of engineering, design, or business, as well as graduate students in M.B.A programs.

 When can I apply?

-We will begin accepting applications for the summer 2017 Engineering Fellows Program on September 1, 2016.
-The deadline for submissions is 11:59 pm PST on September 30, 2016.
+Applications are now closed for the 2018 Engineering Fellows Program.
+We begin accepting applications for the summer 2019 Engineering Fellows Program on September 1, 2018.
+The deadline for submissions is 11:59 pm PST on September 30, 2018.

-We will begin accepting applications for the summer 2017 Design Fellows Program on January 1, 2017.
-In order for students to have ample time to prepare their portfolios, the deadline for submissions is 11:59 pm PST on January 31, 2017.
+We begin accepting applications for the summer 2019 Design Fellows Program on January 1, 2019.
+In order for students to have ample time to prepare their portfolios, the deadline for submissions is 11:59 pm PST on January 31, 2019.

 What is the interview and selection process?

-Will I get to choose which companies I interview and ultimately will be a KPCB Fellow at?
+Will I get to choose which companies I interview and ultimately will be a Fellow at?